natefaubion/adt.js/README.md

 });
 ```

-This has the advantage of shaving off a few lines but requires name
+This has the advantage of shaving off a few lines but requires some name
-duplication for `toString` and pattern matching to work.
+duplication.

 Another way of defining "safe" types is to use chaining instead of a closure: